amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/Sales Performance Dashboard.md

 #WorkoutWednesday2019 Week 51 – Sales Performance Dashboard

 This Dashboard features
-- a weekly sales area chart to act as a header
+- a weekly sales area-chart to act as a header
-- a year filter
+- a year filter Chart
 - a marginal histogram with Month Year, Subcategory and Sales
 - a map with Sales that can be filtered on